kristofpanna/sff-vektor-admin/notes.md

         + get href attribute
         + go to book page
         + get book info
-    - also with paging, if there is more
+    + also with paging, if there is more
-        - decide if there are multiple pages:
+        + decide if there are multiple pages:
             * if exists "Következő" element (link/span):  .pagination .next_page   -> href: url of next page
-        - load all pages (until Next element has disabled class)
+        + load all pages (until Next element has disabled class)
-    - also with moly.hu "polc" -> int book list
+    + also with moly.hu "polc"

 #### Book page
 * eg. https://moly.hu/konyvek/adrian-tchaikovsky-az-ido-gyermekei
 + get book info:
     + title:  span.fn
     + authors:  div.authors a
-- TODO add note field to model object